Our History

 Today: Innovation and Collective Leadership

-Serving more than 50 regions and with nearly 65,000 people in our alumni and corps member network, our focus has evolved from an emphasis on the individual to an emphasis on the network and collective leadership.
+Serving more than 50 regions and with more than 70,000 people in our alumni, corps member, and Ignite Fellowship network, our focus has evolved from an emphasis on the individual to an emphasis on the network and collective leadership.

 “People who are part of the Teach For America community should be extraordinarily proud of what you’ve accomplished”